-- 23. Flight controls Loosen frictions; check travel and verify CYCLIC CENTERING light operation; position for start.
-Tighten friction as desired. - 24.
+- 24. Flight controls Loosen frictions; check freedom of movement (approximately 1 inch for cyclic and 1 to 2 inches for collective) and verify CYCLIC CENTERING light operation; position for start.
+Tighten friction as desired. - 25.
 Throttle Check freedom of travel and appropriate operation at OFF, IDLE, and FLY positions.
 Return throttle to OFF position.